boldflight/BibleConverter/test_EPUB/output/jer.md

 ### The Superscription

 [1] The following is a record of what Jeremiah son of Hilkiah prophesied.
 He was one of the priests who lived at Anathoth in the territory of the tribe of Benjamin.
-[2] The Lord’s message came to him in the thirteenth year that Josiah son of Amon ruled over Judah.
+[2] The **Lord’**s message came to him in the thirteenth year that Josiah son of Amon ruled over Judah.
 [3] It also came in the days of Jehoiakim, son of Josiah, king of Judah, and continued until the eleventh year of Zedekiah, son of Josiah, king of Judah, until the people of Jerusalem were taken into exile in the fifth month of that year.

 ### Jeremiah’s Call and Commission

-[4] The Lord’s message came to me,
+[4] The **Lord’**s message came to me,
 [5] “Before I formed you in your mother’s womb I chose you.
 Before you were born I set you apart.
 I appointed you to be a prophet to the nations.”
-[6] I answered, “Oh, Sovereign Lord, Really I do not know how to speak well enough for that, for I am too young.”
+[6] I answered, “Oh, Sovereign **Lord**, Really I do not know how to speak well enough for that, for I am too young.”
-[7] The Lord said to me, “Do not say, ‘I am too young.’
+[7] The **Lord** said to me, “Do not say, ‘I am too young.’
 But go to whomever I send you and say whatever I tell you.
-[8] Do not be afraid of those to whom I send you, for I will be with you to protect you,” says the Lord.
+[8] Do not be afraid of those to whom I send you, for I will be with you to protect you,” says the **Lord**.
-[9] Then the Lord reached out his hand and touched my mouth and said to me, “I will most assuredly give you the words you are to speak for me.
+[9] Then the **Lord** reached out his hand and touched my mouth and said to me, “I will most assuredly give you the words you are to speak for me.
 [10] Know for certain that I hereby give you the authority to announce to nations and kingdoms that they will be uprooted and torn down, destroyed and demolished, rebuilt and firmly planted.”

 ### Visions Confirming Jeremiah’s Call and Commission

-[11] Later the Lord’s message came to me, “What do you see, Jeremiah?”
+[11] Later the **Lord’**s message came to me, “What do you see, Jeremiah?”
 I answered, “I see a branch of an almond tree.”
-[12] Then the Lord said, “You have observed correctly.
+[12] Then the **Lord** said, “You have observed correctly.
 This means I am watching to make sure my threats are carried out.”
-[13] The Lord’s message came to me a second time, “What do you see?”
+[13] The **Lord’**s message came to me a second time, “What do you see?”
 I answered, “I see a pot of boiling water; it is tipped away from the north.”
-[14] Then the Lord said, “From the north destruction will break out on all who live in the land.
+[14] Then the **Lord** said, “From the north destruction will break out on all who live in the land.
-[15] For I will soon summon all the peoples of the kingdoms of the north,” says the Lord.
+[15] For I will soon summon all the peoples of the kingdoms of the north,” says the **Lord**.
 “They will come and their kings will set up their thrones near the entrances of the gates of Jerusalem.
 They will attack all the walls surrounding it and all the towns in Judah.
 [16] In this way I will pass sentence on the people of Jerusalem and Judah because of all their wickedness.
 For they rejected me and offered sacrifices to other gods, worshiping what they made with their own hands.
 [17] “But you, Jeremiah, get yourself ready!
 Go and tell these people everything I instruct you to say.
 Do not be terrified of them, or I will give you good reason to be terrified of them.
-[18] I, the Lord, hereby promise to make you as strong as a fortified city, an iron pillar, and a bronze wall.
+[18] I, the **Lord**, hereby promise to make you as strong as a fortified city, an iron pillar, and a bronze wall.
 You will be able to stand up against all who live in the land, including the kings of Judah, its officials, its priests and all the people of the land.
-[19] They will attack you but they will not be able to overcome you, for I will be with you to rescue you,” says the Lord.
+[19] They will attack you but they will not be able to overcome you, for I will be with you to rescue you,” says the **Lord**.

 ## Chapter 2

 ### The Lord Recalls Israel’s Earlier Faithfulness

-[1] The Lord’s message came to me,
+[1] The **Lord**’s message came to me,
-[2] “Go and declare in the hearing of the people of Jerusalem: ‘This is what the Lord says: “I have fond memories of you, how devoted you were to me in your early years.
+[2] “Go and declare in the hearing of the people of Jerusalem: ‘This is what the **Lord** says: “I have fond memories of you, how devoted you were to me in your early years.
 I remember how you loved me like a new bride; you followed me through the wilderness, through a land that had never been planted.
-[3] Israel was set apart to the Lord;they were like the firstfruits of a harvest to him.
-All who tried to devour them were punished; disaster came upon them,” says the Lord.’”
+[3] Israel was set apart to the **Lord;**they were like the firstfruits of a harvest to him.
+All who tried to devour them were punished; disaster came upon them,” says the **Lord**.’”

 ### The Lord Reminds Them of the Unfaithfulness of Their Ancestors